riyadhuddin/khana_khassi/README.md

 # khana_khassi
+## This project is archived as I don't have time to do further development
 A food ordering application,
 It has three parts.
 1. Restaurant owner - List foods and price, Coupon, reward points, featuring.